keithduncan/logplex-statsd/README.md

 These are tied together using [Scotty](http://github.com/scotty-web/scotty) to receive, handle and respond to incoming requests from Logplex.

+## Development

+`script/development-bootstrap` checks your machine for the required components, creates a cabal sandbox and installs the dependencies.

+logplex-statsd uses `foreman` in development to run the processes for testing.
+Run `script/debug-server` to start the web server and two statsd listener processes.

 ## Deploy to Heroku

 TODO Heroku Button